Why Your Vacuum Is Smoking or Smells Like Burning

 • Filters coated with dust

-Use a soft brush or compressed air to clear the blockages.
-For HEPA or foam filters, follow the manufacturer’s cleaning instructions.
-A vacuum with self-cleaning filters, such as Narwal’s Freo Z Ultra or Freo X Ultra, prevents this issue by maintaining clear airflow automatically.
+A vacuum with self-cleaning filters, such as Narwal’s Freo Z Ultra or Freo X Ultra, helps prevent this issue by maintaining airflow automatically.

 [cta:narwal-freo-x-ultra-robot-vacuum-mop]